-A few weeks ago, I finally decided it was time to order a quadcopter to play with for filming for my own personal use as I have no plans to apply for a license for commercial use after the high level photography business failure!
+A few weeks ago, I finally decided it was time to order a quadcopter to play with for filming for my own personal use as I have no plans to apply for a license for commercial use after the high-level photography business failure!

 I ordered a DJI Mavic Pro direct from DJI which said on their website that it would ship in 1-3 days, 5 days later and with no sign of shipping I checked the support forums and found that shipping was now 14-21 days and so I cancelled the order with DJI and after a few days they responded to my email and I could cancel the order and the refund was paid back to my bank 3 days later.

-I then checked the local Maplin store and found that they had one of the Mavic Pro drones in stock and so I drove to the Poole branch and I could purchase the drone directly.
+I then checked the local Maplin store and found that they had one of the Mavic Pro drones in stock and so I drove to the Poole branch and could purchase the drone directly.

 I preferred to buy one from a shop in case there was a problem with the drone as it is much easier to deal with a local shop than with online support and sending the drone off for service if needed.

-The drone was well packaged in the box and came with the controller, a 16Gb micro SD card, mains charger, usb charging lead and a spare set of props.
+The drone was well packaged in the box and came with the controller, a 16Gb micro SD card, mains charger, USB charging lead and a spare set of props.

 DJI Mavic Pro in the storage case.

-I was going to get the extended pack which DJI offer which has 2 additional batteries and a shoulder bag but I was able to order a much better case with foam inserts from Amazon and I also purchased a set of spare props, battery and a smaller case to hold the drone and controller when out on the bikes from Hobby Mounts.
+I was going to get the extended pack that DJI offer which has 2 additional batteries and a shoulder bag but I was able to order a much better case with foam inserts from Amazon and I also purchased a set of spare props, a battery and a smaller case to hold the drone and controller when out on the bikes from Hobby Mounts.

-With the small case from Hobby Mounts I can carry the drone and controller in my Camelbak Mule when out on the bike which was one of the main requirements of a new compact drone for me.
+With the small case from Hobby Mounts, I can carry the drone and controller in my Camelbak Mule when out on the bike which was one of the main requirements of a new compact drone for me.

-For the first flight I made the mistake of trying to fly indoors and drove straight into the curtains and crashed so I waited until the next morning and took the Mavic to the local Townsend nature reserve near my home.
+For the first flight, I made the mistake of trying to fly indoors and drove straight into the curtains and crashed so I waited until the next morning and took the Mavic to the local Townsend nature reserve near my home.

 The video below shows the drone taking off and going to its maximum height and then a static pan and then flying around the nature reserve looking down and then finally descending back to the home point.
-The video mode was the default settings on the drone in 4K video resolution.
+The video mode was the default setting on the drone in 4K video resolution.

-For the video format, I tried the D-LOG mode which is supposed to give better tonal range when processed and the still image below shows the before and after colour difference when edited in Adobe Premier CS6.
+For the video format, I tried the D-LOG mode which is supposed to give a better tonal range when processed and the still image below shows the before and after colour difference when edited in Adobe Premier CS6.

 The still image below shows the raw video still and processed D-LOG with the colour processing completed.